Alvin H. Kukuk

 Alvin Harold Kukuk was a Republican member of the Michigan House of Representatives from 1993 through 1998.

 Kukuk was a member of the Army National Guard and a volunteer firefighter.
 He also served as Macomb Township supervisor for eight years and as a county commissioner for two terms.

-In the House, Kukuk was a strong opponent of abortion, introducing a bill to revoke the medical license of a doctor who performed an abortion based on the gender of the fetus.
-He also opposed legislation to repeal the ban on hunting on Sunday in Macomb County.
+In the House, Kukuk was a strong opponent of abortion, introducing a bill to revoke the medical license of any doctor who performed an abortion based on the gender of the fetus.
+He also opposed legislation to repeal the ban on hunting on Sundays in Macomb County.

 Kukuk was succeeded in the House by his then-wife Janet.
 He was twice an unsuccessful candidate for the Michigan Senate, including in 2001 after the expulsion of David Jaye.

-Kukuk died on April 22, 2017 in Baton Rouge, Louisiana, aged 79.
+Kukuk died on April 22, 2017, in Baton Rouge, Louisiana, aged 79.